-You will also be impressed with the riot of colour to be found in some of the major towns and cities.
-Huge walls of cheerful bougenvillia line many streets.
+You will also be impressed with the riot of colour to be found in some of the major towns and cities and beach hotels.
+Huge walls of cheerful bougainvillea line many streets.
 Flower beds of Hibiscus can be found decorating car parks, while hotels and beach resorts have every reason to be proud of their stunning gardens.

 Wild Things is one of the few companies that regularly takes visitors to the remote Kitulo plateau.